 7. Conserve energy.

-Make sustainable homes through consuming less energy.
+Make sustainable homes by consuming less energy.
 This will also earn you great savings.
 And shifting to renewables increases the value of your real estate.
-Here you show that you maintain your home’s structure and keep to last for other generations.
+Here you show that you keep up your home’s structure and keep it to last for other generations.

 8. Recycle better.

-If you prefer a more affordable option, recycle goods yourself.
+If you prefer a more affordable option, upcycle goods yourself.
 Go to Pinterest.
 There you’ll find guides and recipes on how to turn trash into treasures.
-Even more, you can expand this habit into profitable business.
+Even more, you can expand this habit into a profitable business.
 Always look for ways to reuse products.